VGLoic/post_quantum_exploration/src/stark/ARTICLES_NOTES.md

 The square and the bivariate polynomial G we defined earlier were using the function `x -> x^1_000`, because I know what will come after, let us change this to `x -> x^4`.
 As a consequence, the rows are now described by polynomials with degree less than 4, the columns are described by polynomials of degree less than `D/4`.
 The spirit of the previously described proof system is unchanged apart that rows are easier to verify but columns are harder.

+A few points related to implementation:
-For the rest of the notes, we will take care of choosing a prime field with a prime `N` such that `N - 1` is divisible by 4 as much as possible.
+- for the rest of the notes, we will take care of choosing a prime field with a prime `N` such that `N - 1` is divisible by 4 as much as possible,

-Finally, this `N` becomes the upper limit of our evaluations range.
-In practice, if we want something close to 1_000_000_000, we will find a prime number close to 1_000_000_000 (and divisible by 4 a few times).
+- the `N` becomes the upper limit of our evaluations range.
+In practice, if we want something close to 1_000_000_000, we will find a prime number close to 1_000_000_000 (and divisible by 4 a few times),

-The evaluations from 1 to `N` can be ordered using the units, as successive power of our generators, e.g. the first evaluation is for `x = g`, the second is `x = g^2`, etc...
+- the evaluations from 1 to `N` can be ordered using the units, as successive power of our generators, e.g. the first evaluation is for `x = g`, the second is `x = g^2`, etc...

 And going back to our square, the column is formed by `y ∈ { units^4 }`.
 And this is actually 4 times smaller than the number of units, so the column direction of our square just shrank and we now have a rectangle instead of a square.